Hamlet (1996 film): Filming

 Hamlet was shot in Panavision Super 70 by Alex Thomson.
 It was the last feature film to be entirely shot in 70 mm until production of Samsara in 2011.
-Branagh was among the very few to use 65mm film cameras after that, on his 2017 film Murder on the Orient Express.
+Branagh was among the few to use 65mm film cameras after that, on his 2017 film Murder on the Orient Express.
 The filming was done from 25 January to 12 April 1996.
+Principal photography took place at Shepperton Studios, with location filming at Blenheim Palace in Oxfordshire.

 Music

-The score to Hamlet was composed and co-produced by frequent Kenneth Branagh collaborator Patrick Doyle and conducted by Robert Ziegler.
-Doyle composed three primary themes for the film to accompany the characters of Ophelia, Claudius, and Hamlet, which are varied throughout the score.
+The score of Hamlet was composed and co-produced by Branagh's frequent collaborator Patrick Doyle, and conducted by Robert Ziegler.
+Doyle composed three primary themes for the film to accompany the characters of Ophelia, Claudius and Hamlet, which are varied throughout the score.
 The "simple, childlike" theme for Ophelia is mostly string-dominant, often performed by a string quartet yet occasionally accompanied by a full string ensemble or mixed chorus.
-For Claudius, Doyle composed a theme in the form of a demented canon, using more 20th century harmonies.
-The theme for Hamlet was considered by Doyle to be "the most daunting and elusive" to conceive, before settling upon a more "simple" motif to accompany the contemplative character.
+For Claudius, Doyle composed a theme in the form of a demented canon, using more 20th-century harmonies.
+The theme for Hamlet was considered by Doyle to be "the most daunting and elusive" to conceive, before settling on a more "simple" motif to accompany the contemplative character.

-The soundtrack was released 10 December 1996 through Sony Classical Records and features 26 tracks of score at a running time of over 76 minutes.
+The soundtrack album was released on 10 December 1996 through Sony Classical Records and features 26 tracks, with a running time of more than 76 minutes.
 For his work on the film, Doyle received an Academy Award nomination for Best Original Score.